Last updated on August 14th, 2023 at 08:40 pm

-What are the different types of joints used in bridges?
+Types of joints used in bridges 2023?
 What is joint?

 The joint is the weakest and most vulnerable area in bridge design.
-Unless properly designed, the distress at bridge joints will lead to many maintenance problems, ranging from the spelling of concrete edges at the joint to deterioration of pier caps.
+Unless properly designed, the distress at the joints bridge will lead to many maintenance problems, ranging from the spelling of concrete edges at the joint to the deterioration of pier caps.

 Why Joints are Provided in Road Bridges?

-State the performance criteria for an effective joint sealing system.
+State the performance criteria for an effective joint sealing system bridge.

-An effective joint sealing system for a long span bridge must satisfy the following performance criteria”.
+An effective joint sealing system bridge for a long span bridge must satisfy the following performance criteria”.

 1. It must have the capability to successfully respond to any combination of the many types of movement that might occur on a particular bridge, e.g. straight distance change between the joint interfaces, racking distortion from the many variations of skews, horizontal, angular, vertical and articulation motion patterns, differential vibration of slab ends, impact, and warping.